Skip to content

 Cost Structure Reality

 LobOut's competitive structure eliminates many of these cost layers.
 Teams bid knowing they compete on value, not relationships.
 Specialized teams avoid the overhead of maintaining capabilities across every service area.
-Agentic teams can offer dramatically lower costs for tasks that traditional consulting approaches through manual labor.
+AI-powered teams can offer dramatically lower costs for tasks that traditional consulting approaches through manual labor.

 The platform's hidden criteria prevent teams from gaming their proposals to match perceived buyer preferences.
 Teams pitch their actual approach and capabilities, leading to more accurate project scoping and fewer cost overruns during delivery.